A collaboration of 11 different Barry County organizations to help get families outside together.

 August 5 – Photo Scavenger Hunt –Enjoy a walk through downtown Hastings and the Riverwalk Trail to look for architectural details, identify sculptures from different angles, and match natural formations to photos.
 Bring the scavenger hunt sheet back to the library by 8 pm to be entered into the evening’s prize drawing.
 Held at the Hastings Public Library.

 August 12 – Pond Exploration – It might wiggle, hop or dive but kids will get out on the boardwalk with a dip net to catch pond critters.
 Everybody catches something to look at!
 If there is time, the program will end with a campfire and story.
 Held at Clear Lake Camp of the Battle Creek Outdoor Education Center near Dowling.

-Please be sure to check the event location, as each of the 10 events are hosted at a different site.
-Only Tremendous Trees on July 22 is hosted at Pierce Cedar Creek Institute.
+Please be sure to check the event location, as each of the 11 events are hosted at a different site.
+Location Map

 There are several inexpensive ways you can introduce your child or grandchild to nature while helping them develop their muscles, fine tune their senses, increase their cognitive skills, and have a healthy respect for the environment.
 Many activities can be inexpensive or at no cost because we already have all the tools we need to explore the outdoors, being our hands, eyes, ears, and noses.